unit8co/darts/docs/userguide/forecasting_overview.md

 Special class methods for torch models:

-* **save_checkpoint** In addition, we need to use PTL save_checkpoint() to properly save the trainer and model.
+* **save_checkpoint:** In addition, we need to use PTL save_checkpoint() to properly save the trainer and model.
 It is used to be able to save a snapshot of the model mid-training, and then be able to retrieve the model later.
-* `load_from_checkpoint()` returns a model checkpointed during training (by default the one with lowest validation loss).
+* **load_from_checkpoint:** returns a model checkpointed during training (by default the one with lowest validation loss).

 ## Support for multivariate series